* JPMorgan edges up after results, Wells Fargo lower

 * Intel rallies after upgrade, GameStop slumps on outlook

-NEW YORK, Jan 14 (Reuters) - U.S. stocks rose on Tuesday, erasing much of the previous session's steep drop, as December retail sales rose more than expected and investors digested earnings from major financial firms.
+NEW YORK, Jan 14 U.S. stocks rose on Tuesday, rebounding after a steep drop in the previous session, as December retail sales rose more than expected and investors digested earnings from major financial firms.

-The S&P's forward price-to-earnings ratio is the highest in nearly seven years, another sign investors may be more selective as the U.S. Federal Reserve begins to slow its stimulus, which contributed to massive gains in 2013.
+The S&P's forward price-to-earnings ratio is the highest in nearly seven years, another sign investors may be more selective as the U.S. Federal Reserve begins to slow its stimulus program, which contributed to massive gains in 2013.

 Intel Corp shares jumped 3.8 percent to $26.47, helping to boost the Nasdaq, after JPMorgan upgraded the stock to "overweight" from "neutral."